 For speeding, your speed was not over 95 miles per hour

-- You are charged with a violation in a construction or maintenance work zone when workers are present
+The violation was not in a construction or maintenance zone when workers are present

 You are not currently on Deferred Disposition Probation

 You have not been on Deferred Disposition Probation within the last 12 months